scup/kinesis-interface/README.md

 # Kinesis Interface

-This application creates a processor to wrap [Amazon KCL (Kinesis Client Library) for Node.js](https://github.com/awslabs/amazon-kinesis-client-nodejs) code to read Kinesis stream data.

-Each Kinesis Interface processor reads data from a shard and redirects its data to a REST service (called here 'Destination'), moving the stream pointer as the server responds with success or error.
+This application creates a processor to wrap [Amazon KCL (Kinesis Client Library) for Node.js](https://github.com/awslabs/amazon-kinesis-client-nodejs) code to read Kinesis stream data and forward it to a REST service, moving the stream pointer as the server responds with success or error.

 ## How it works?

 When the application starts, a processor is registered in KCL to execute the following steps:

 1. Receives data from Kinesis;
-2. Send Kinesis raw record from Destination endpoint;
+2. Send Kinesis raw record to a configured REST endpoint via HTTP Post;
 3. Receives the endpoint response and apply one of the processor actions:

 #### The processor receives HTTP Status Code 200 (OK)